Padding-kk state machine

 Note that the horizontal line is used to separate every 8 bytes, which are the exact number of bytes stored in a \(\mathtt{crV_i}\) register.
 We will later on see why this is important.

-Several observations
+Several observations¶

 Firstly, note that \(\mathtt{crLatch}\) is 1 if and only if \(\mathtt{crOffset}\) is 0.

-Secondly, if we want to express the two read values as an array, the output will be $$ \mathtt{[0xff00111a6e6e1f02ef10, 0x7355]} $$ where the first element of the array has 10 bytes, whilst the second has 2 bytes.
+where the first element of the array has 10 bytes, whilst the second has 2 bytes.
 This coincides with each of the \(\mathtt{crLen}\) defined values.

 Thirdly, observe the relationships that these registers; \(\texttt{crLen}\), \(\texttt{crOffset}\) and \(\texttt{crLatch}\) ; have to satisfy.

-Let us now turn to the registers \(\mathtt{crV_i}\) and polynomial factors \(\mathtt{crF_i}\).
+Let’s look closely at the registers \(\mathtt{crV_i}\) and polynomial factors \(\mathtt{crF_i}\).

-Consider the previous example, where the first element of the ‘output’ array is $$ \mathtt{0xff00111a6e6e1f02ef10} $$ Obviously, this element does not fit in a 32-bit register.
-So it needs to be split over three registers; \(\mathtt{crV_0}\), \(\mathtt{crV_1}\) and \(\mathtt{crV_2}\); respectively as, $$ \mathtt{0x1f02ef10, 0x111a6e6e} \text{ and } \mathtt{0xff00} $$ Moreover, each byte has a corresponding weight \((2^8)^j\), for some \(j \in \{0, 1, 2, 3\}\), such that,
+Obviously, this element does not fit in a 32-bit register.
+So it needs to be split over three registers; \(\mathtt{crV_0}\), \(\mathtt{crV_1}\) and \(\mathtt{crV_2}\); respectively as,

 Henceforth, we should reflect this in our state machine using the columns \(\mathtt{crF_i}\) and \(\mathtt{crV_i}\) for our previous example.